statiagov/gesmew/guides/content/user/config/configuring_geography.md

 ![Editing Country Form](/images/user/config/editing_country.jpg)

-On this page, you can input the country's name, its [ISO Name](https://www.iso.org/obp/ui/#search), and whether or not a state name is required at the time of checkout for orders either billed to or shipped to an address in this country.
+On this page, you can input the country's name, its [ISO Name](https://www.iso.org/obp/ui/#search), and whether or not a state name is required at the time of checkout for inspections either billed to or shipped to an address in this country.
 Click "Update" to save any changes.

 ### States